AdobeDocs/primetime.pt-BR/help/programming/tvsdk-3x-android-prog/android-3x-content-security/android-3x-drm-auth-before-playback.md

 1. Conclua uma das seguintes tarefas:

-   * Se a autenticação não for necessária, inicie a reprodução.
+   * Se a autenticação não for necessária, comece a reprodução.
    * Se a autenticação for necessária, conclua a autenticação adquirindo a licença.

       ```java